plasma-umass/sqlwrite/README.md

 ## Installation

 Download and run `make`.
-Currently Mac only.
-More to come.
+Currently Mac and Linux only.

 ## Usage